hr-rfe5-makemake/FEC/README.md

 ## Usage

-> This Project is meant for use to get familiar with making the front end of a website with several different components and working as a team.
+> This project is used to get us to be more familiar with developing a front end application using base react, designing the front-end using css, and working as a team with multiple components that needs to communicate and work together for the application work.
+This application can be used as a basic template for a item's page on a shopping website.

 ## Requirements